rjkerrison/webdev-212/w10/d1/marsbot.md

 ## Technical requirements

 Your task: create a programme which takes in `instructions.txt` and outputs the result of a scenario.

+You can complete the challenge in any language you like, as long as it can run in command-line and it reads instructions from a text file.

+You must deploy your solution in a publicly hosted git repository.
+Provide a README with instructions on how to run your program.

 ### Format